-Here are some of the behavioral signs of anxiety in teens that parents and caregivers can watch for:
+Here are some of the behavioral signs of depression in teens that parents and caregivers can watch for:

 - No longer interested in activities they used to enjoy

-- Their grades go down, even though they used to be a good student
+- Decline in school performance, even though they used to be a good student

 - “My son stays in his room all day”